DInterview-MG/MGConferenceApp/README.md

   production :)

-* Due to the number of callbacks coming from various threads, I've added a class called `SingleThreadedVar`, which will throw an exception if it's accessed from any thread other than the one it was created on.
-I think this is safer than e.g. simply using an `AtomicReference`, as it ensures that all operations involving those variables are serialized on the same thread.
-  `Atomic` types and mutexes are often used in a way which is too granular to provide real thread safety.
+* Due to the number of callbacks coming from various threads, I've added a class called `SingleThreadedVar`, which contains a value, and will throw an exception if it's accessed from any thread other than the one it was created on.
+I think this is safer than e.g. simply using an `AtomicReference`, as it ensures that all operations involving those variables are serialized on the same thread. `Atomic*` types and mutexes are often used in a way which is too granular to provide real thread safety.

 ## Limitations